Mission & values

 Find

 Precisely define what you are trying to find.
-Not just the variable name — what it means in this context, what its units are, what a reasonable answer looks like.
+Not just the variable name: what it means in this context, what its units are, what a reasonable answer looks like.

 Given

 Precisely define what you have been given.
 Ask what each piece of information means, and how it relates to what you are trying to find.
-The connection between Find and Given is where the path forward lives.

 Solve